-In the United States, alone, weddings generated $72 billion in sales in 2016.
+In the United States alone, the wedding industry market size is $73.3 billion in 2021.
 That’s the national budget of Ukraine, Kenya, the Dominican Republic, and Puerto Rico combined.

 Take a second to let that sink in.

-American couples blew in one day what three governments spend on 106 million citizens in an entire year.
+American couples blew in one day what four governments spend on 106 million citizens in an entire year.